zbanks/pageq/README.md

 ### New features zbanks wants to add to `pageq`

+Be careful not to put too many features into `pageq` that should stay in the shell.
+A benefit of a dumb pager is that you end up with a oneliner to reproduce your work at the end.

 - Mouse support!
     - On exit, print contents that were highlighted (maybe optional?)
 - Emphasize saving to a file